Wyatt Roy: Political career

 Prior to the election, there was speculation that the Liberal National Party did not want Roy endorsed as the candidate for Longman, because of his youth.
 However, both Liberal leader Tony Abbott and Nationals leader Warren Truss publicly endorsed Roy.

 Roy's campaign was not without incident.
 His electoral success may have been helped by a gaffe made by his Labor opponent and incumbent member, Jon Sullivan.
-In the closing week of the 2010 federal election campaign, Sullivan gained national media attention due to a blunder where he criticised the father of a seven-year-old child with a disability for waiting two years on a Queensland Health waiting list, responding to a question at a candidates' forum with a counter-question.
-Sullivan apologised to the father at the first available opportunity and dismissed the significance of the gaffe, in the days following his defeat.
-A week earlier, one of Roy's campaign volunteers was involved in an incident, captured on video.
-The footage shows a member of Roy's campaign team hitting a Labor supporter in the face while campaigning.
-The LNP claimed the attack was provoked and brought about by the Labor campaign worker holding a giant L-plate sign next to a poster of Roy.
+In the closing week of the 2010 federal election campaign, Sullivan gained national media attention when, at a candidates' forum, he criticised the father of a seven-year-old child with a disability for waiting two years on a Queensland Health waiting list.
+Sullivan apologised to the father at the first available opportunity, and dismissed the significance of the incident in the days following his defeat.
+A week earlier, one of Roy's campaign volunteers was involved in an incident, captured on video, in which the volunteer hit a Labor supporter in the face while campaigning.
+The LNP claimed the attack had been provoked by the Labor campaign worker holding a giant L-plate sign next to a poster of Roy.

+Roy's election at 20 years of age quickly earned him the award of "Politician of the Year" from GQ magazine.
+Soon after, he was romantically linked to teenaged sailor Jessica Watson.

+In 2012, at 21 years of age, Roy debuted on Cleo magazine's list of most eligible bachelors, alongside triple-code footballing superstar Israel Folau, actor Ryan Corr, and MasterChef contestant Hayden Quinn.

-Roy is a supporter of same-sex marriage in Australia and supported a conscience vote on the issue in parliament.
+Roy supported same-sex marriage in Australia and a conscience vote on the issue in parliament.

 In 2015, Roy was appointed as Assistant Minister for Innovation, an outer ministry position assisting the Minister for Industry, Innovation and Science.

-In the Australian federal election in 2016, Roy lost the seat of Longman to Labor MP Susan Lamb by a margin of 3%, with an 8.45% swing to Labor.
+At the federal election in 2016, Roy lost the seat of Longman to Labor candidate Susan Lamb by a margin of 3%, with an 8.45% swing to Labor.